 Sadly, the universities I studied at had most their buildings built in the 1960ies (read: pure concrete).
-So I never experienced what it feels like to walk through ancient halls of knowledge or to climb squeaky stairs where you always wonder who else might have touched that old wooden handrail.
-I know it sounds a bit ridiculous, but when I first arrived at my college I was disappointed that nothing felt really old and mysterious — and I really wanted my universities to look like the Ivy League colleges in the movies.
+So I never experienced what it feels like to walk through ancient halls of knowledge or to climb squeaky stairs always wondering who else might have touched that old wooden handrail.
+(I know it sounds a bit ridiculous, but when I first arrived at my college I was disappointed that nothing felt really old and mysterious — and I really wanted my universities to look like the Ivy League colleges in the movies.)

-But it’s not only the air of history there that I loved, but also the presence of Irish student life: Young people with books in their hands, bikes everywhere, and bulletin boards announcing sign-up periods and choir concerts.
+But it’s not only the hint of history there that I loved, but also the presence of Irish student life: Young people with books in their hands, bikes everywhere, and bulletin boards announcing sign-up periods, or choir concerts.

 4. Find literature in the streets of Dublin